ZeusVS/gover/README.md

 * Custom file manager features
     * Custom file/directory sorting
     * Text file previews with syntax highlighting
-    * Run console/terminal commands from within gover
+    * Run console/terminal commands from within Gover
     * Built in manual page showing all available commands

 ## Getting started

 ### Prerequisites

-* Go 1.22.3+
+* Go 1.22.3+ installed
-    * If you do not yet have a working Go environment of at least 1.22.3, please follow check out [this page](https://go.dev/doc/install)
+    * If you do not yet have a working Go environment of at least V1.22.3, please check out [this page](https://go.dev/doc/install)
 * Unix based operating system
     * Linux
     * macOS
-* A nerdfont installed to properly display the used icons
+* A nerdfont installed to properly display Gover's icons
     * If you do not have a nerdfont installed, please check out [this page](https://github.com/ryanoasis/nerd-fonts)

 ### Installation